 There are 10 levels you can play before the game is completed.
 In each level, the row of flies will snake its way through the maze of flowers in front of you as they head towards the side of the pond that you're stood on.
 From the second level onwards, if you eat a fly from the middle of the row they will split off into two separate "snakes" that travel in opposite directions.
 Eating a flower that is in the flies' path will give them more room to move, and thus slow them down.

 Every now and then, a bee will float down the screen and try to sting you.
-Whilst you can eat them, if one of them manages to hit you, you will lose a life.
+While you can eat them, if one of them manages to hit you, you will lose a life.
 Likewise, if the flies reach you, you will also lose a life.

 You are given three lives at the beginning of the game.
-However, you can type in 'deliciousflies' once per game during play to gain an extra life.
+However, you can type in deliciousflies once per game during play to gain an extra life.

 This game guide was written by: Raiynne